php-fig/fig-standards/proposed/http-message.md

     public function getQueryParams();

     /**
-     * Create a new instance with the specified query string arguments.
+     * Return an instance with the specified query string arguments.
      *
      * These values SHOULD remain immutable over the course of the incoming
      * request.
 They MAY be injected during instantiation, such as from PHP's